NREL/PVDegradationTools/sign-cla.md

 Sending the Email
 -----------------

-Send an email to PVDegradationTools's official Open Sourceror at [silvana.ovaitt@nrel.gov](mailto:silvana.ovaitt@nrel.gov), cc-ing [michael.kempe@nrel.gov](mailto:michael.kempe@nrel.gov), with the subject "CLA PVDegradationTools" and the following body:
+Send an email to pvdeg's official Open Sourceror at [silvana.ovaitt@nrel.gov](mailto:silvana.ovaitt@nrel.gov), cc-ing [michael.kempe@nrel.gov](mailto:michael.kempe@nrel.gov), with the subject "CLA pvdeg" and the following body:

 ```